 The Maldives is characterized by a pleasant climate with plentiful rainless days that present the tourist the opportunity to explore the countless wonders of the islands.
 Many first-time travelers to the Maldives are now opening up to discover the local flora and fauna through knowledge-gaining expeditions bursting with colorful and exotic plant and animal species.

-As a resut the archipelago is slowly transforming from a wedding and honeymoon destination to a nation that guarantees unforgettable holidays, full of leisure and exciting land-based and underwater experiences.
+As a result the archipelago is slowly transforming from a wedding and honeymoon destination to a nation that guarantees unforgettable holidays, full of leisure and exciting land-based and underwater experiences.

 The Climate and Weather of the Maldives